MSc Molecular Medicine

 You’ll study how to apply molecular approaches to the diagnosis, prevention and treatment of a range of cancers, chronic, autoimmune and genetic diseases.
 You’ll also carry out a research project in one of these areas within a research group at the forefront of the field.
 Project supervision is assured by outstanding academics and clinicians working on cutting-edge research.

-The Programme Leader is Dr Marie-Anne Shaw.
+The Programme Leader is Dr Thomas Hughes.
 The Programme Coordinator is Dr Audrey Zannese.
-They will be happy to answer any specific queries about programme content.The MSc programme comprises 180 credits.
-You may choose to exit the programme at an earlier stage, with either a PG Certificate (60 credits) or a PG Diploma (120 credits).
+They will be happy to answer any specific queries about course content.The MSc course comprises 180 credits.
+You may choose to exit the course at an earlier stage, with either a PG Certificate (60 credits) or a PG Diploma (120 credits).
+Back to top

 You’ll build core scientific skills through four compulsory modules studied over two terms.
 Alongside these, your optional modules (two each term) allow you to tailor your study to your interests.
 Modules typically last 11 weeks.